 We pulled out our top six (although all 14 are excellent) lesson plans on racism from the set.
 What we love about this unit is how it centers on narratives.
 Students have the opportunity to look at the origins and history of narratives about people across ethnicities and racialized religious groups, and consider their relationship to implicit bias and racism.
 It also offers young people powerful counter-narratives and ways they can act to counter racism.

 If you’re anything like me, you’ll appreciate the extensive background information provided here.
 In this discussion-based lesson, students examine racialization in the 19th and 20th centuries.
 The accompanying homework project is perfect for virtual learners because it asks students to research and create a multimedia presentation on a historical issue that involves racism, from Jim Crow laws to the Japanese internment.
 This could also be a nice extension of your Black History Month lessons.
-If you love Cornell notes, you’ll appreciate this worksheet:
+If you love Cornell Notes, you’ll appreciate this worksheet:

 Screen shot of Cornell notes for racialization lesson

-Dominant Narratives in Education
+Dominant Narratives in Education: Lesson Plan #5

-Manifestations of Racism: Interpersonal Racism
+Manifestations of Racism: Interpersonal Racism: Lesson Plan #8

 Many students (and many adults) have this idea that racism exists only as extreme acts of violence or discrimination.
 This lesson introduces the idea of interpersonal racism, or racism that occurs between individuals.
 And this type of racism often takes the form of covert (as opposed to overt) racism.
 I’ve done the Implicit Association Tests recommended here.
 They’re a great way to get students to examine their own hidden biases.